 No fixed part of the transmitter shall come loose, nor movable part be shifted in position or adjustment, as a result of this test.
-During vibration the transmitter shall meet the carrier frequency tolerance requirement (Item D) and the FM hum and noise level shall be attenuated 25 dB or more.
+During the test, the FM hum and noise level shall be attenuated a minimum of (Item V) and the carrier frequency shall be within (Item W) of the assigned value.